-Addiction to alcohol: symptoms, treatment, and rehab
+Addiction on alcohol: symptoms, treatment, and rehab

 Table of content

 Alcoholism is defined as an addiction to alcohol, i.e., heavy and frequent use of alcohol despite the problems it causes.
 Alcohol use disorder (AUD) is a progressive condition; a person doesn’t become addicted overnight, and it causes various consequences in a person’s life, including a higher risk of chronic diseases.
-Even when a person attempts to stop drinking, they experience strong cravings and withdrawal symptoms.
-For that reason, alcoholism is a serious medical condition or mental health problem.
-Alcohol use disorder is also one of the most common addiction types.

-The main symptoms of alcoholism are more violent and aggressive behavior, constantly drinking and increasing the amounts of alcohol consumed, and planning all activities around alcohol intake.
+The reasons people become addicted are numerous but are usually a combination of genetics, environment, and culture.
+The main symptoms of alcoholism, one of the most common addiction types, are more violent and aggressive behavior, constantly drinking and increasing the amounts of alcohol consumed, and planning all activities around alcohol intake.
 The main treatment methods for alcoholism are behavioral therapies, medications, and detox.

 What are the alcohol addiction symptoms?